tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:decimalLatitude is bdq:Empty or the value is not interpretable as a number; COMPLIANT if the value of dwc:decimalLatitude is between -90 and 90, inclusive; otherwise NOT_COMPLIANT
+COMPLETE if every VALIDATION_DECIMALLATITUDE_INRANGE in the MultiRecord has Response.result=COMPLIANT; otherwise NOT_COMPLETE.

 #### Information Elements